-General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Visible, although not prominent, in distant views People within SDNP and its setting - including tourists compatibility of mitigation: from elevated land within the SDNP including and visitors The area has an open character with a good SDNP representative identified view 11 St Roche's Users of rural PRoWs and an open space existing structure of hedgerows to the Hill (The Trundle) and potentially visible from SDNP Drivers boundaries on which mitigation planting could representative identified view 45 Stoke Clump Residents build upon A limited number of properties Walkers on a long distance path Open southern boundary Openly visible from 'Centurion Way at Hunters Cyclists along regional route , Race' priority view identified in FGoC , , , Motorists travelling along rural lanes Users of a Local Green Space with open access within area, identified in the Lavant Neighbourhood Plan: The 'Amphitheatre' next to Centurion Way.
+General visibility Population Mitigation potential Views into the sub-area from: Visible, although not prominent, in distant views from elevated land within the SDNP including SDNP representative identified view 11 St Roche's Hill (The Trundle) and potentially visible from SDNP representative identified view 45 Stoke Clump A limited number of properties Openly visible from 'Centurion Way at Hunters Race' priority view identified in FGoC Motorists travelling along rural lanes Users of a Local Green Space with open access within area, identified in the Lavant Neighbourhood Plan: The 'Amphitheatre' next to Centurion Way.
 Openly visible from Centurion Way Sustrans Regional Cycle Route route (88) and New Lipchis Way long distance walking route along disused railway line along eastern edge Views from the south where the sub-area is visible in open views to the hills within the SDNP Prominence in 'priority views' to and from Chichester identified in FGoC: Development would be visible, but not prominent, from The Trundle.
-Built development in this location would be prominent in the priority view from Centurion Way Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: Long rural and panoramic views to the ridge within A number of properties Opportunities to restore lost field boundaries the SDNP to the north including to SDNP more Well used PRoW Impact on views including to and from the open in winter SDNP in the north ridge within the SDNP Busy roads Promoted and popular long distance path and cycle route Valued local green space Identified views Does the sub-area form part of a skyline?
-Visual perceptions (activity and expectations of No local visual receptors):
+Built development in this location would be prominent in the priority view from Centurion Way Types of viewers: People within SDNP and its setting - including tourists and visitors Users of rural PRoWs and an open space Drivers Residents Walkers on a long distance path Cyclists along regional route Opportunities for mitigation and landscape compatibility of mitigation: The area has an open character with a good existing structure of hedgerows to the boundaries on which mitigation planting could build upon Open southern boundary Views out of the sub-area to: Long rural and panoramic views to the ridge within the SDNP to the north including to SDNP more open in winter Magnitude of viewers (level of use and popularity): A number of properties Well used PRoW SDNP in the north Busy roads Promoted and popular long distance path and cycle route Valued local green space Identified views Impacts of mitigation: Opportunities to restore lost field boundaries Impact on views including to and from the ridge within the SDNP Does the sub-area form part of a skyline?
+No Visual perceptions (activity and expectations of local visual receptors):

 General visibility Population Mitigation potential

-Area of amenity space in a rural area with
+• Area of amenity space in a rural area with

 expectations of scenic beauty particularly near to

 SDNP

 Panoramic views:

 Panoramic views towards the hills of the SDNP

 more open in winter

 Landmark features:

 Roman Amphitheatre sculpture within area

 Sensitivity score: Sensitivity score: Sensitivity score:

 High High Medium

 Visual sensitivity score: •

 Medium / high

 Additional comments: